nGhart/requirement-analysis/README.md

 ### **3. Ensures Product Quality and User Satisfaction**
 Thoroughly analyzed and validated requirements lead to software that truly meets user expectations and business objectives.
 When the team clearly understands *what* to build and *why*, the result is a more reliable, usable, and high-quality product.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that help transform stakeholder needs into clear and actionable requirements.
+Below are the **five key activities** involved in this process:

+- ### **1.
+Requirement Gathering**
+  - This is the initial step where information about the project and user expectations is collected.
+  - It involves identifying stakeholders and using tools such as surveys, interviews, and questionnaires.
+  - The goal is to collect raw data about what the system should achieve.

+- ### **2.
+Requirement Elicitation**
+  - Elicitation focuses on understanding and refining the gathered information.
+  - It includes direct discussions, brainstorming sessions, and observation of user workflows.
+  - The main objective is to uncover hidden needs, clarify assumptions, and resolve conflicts among stakeholders.

+- ### **3.
+Requirement Documentation**
+  - All requirements are recorded in a structured and organized format, such as a Software Requirement Specification (SRS) document.
+  - Documentation ensures clarity and serves as a reference point for designers, developers, and testers.
+  - It includes both **functional** and **non-functional** requirements.

+- ### **4.
+Requirement Analysis and Modeling**
+  - This activity involves analyzing, prioritizing, and modeling requirements to ensure they are feasible, consistent, and aligned with project goals.
+  - Techniques like **use case diagrams**, **data flow diagrams (DFDs)**, and **entity-relationship diagrams (ERDs)** are often used.
+  - The outcome is a clear representation of how the system will function and interact with users or other systems.

+- ### **5.
+Requirement Validation**
+  - Validation confirms that the documented requirements accurately reflect stakeholder needs.
+  - It involves reviews, walkthroughs, and prototype testing to verify correctness and completeness.
+  - The aim is to ensure that the final software will meet user expectations and business objectives.

 ### **4. Supports Better Testing and Validation**
 Requirements provide the basis for creating test cases and acceptance criteria.